MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/packet/ns-packet-_net_packet.md

 The index in the fragment ring of the first [**NET_FRAGMENT**](../fragment/ns-fragment-_net_fragment.md) structure in this packet's payload.

-### -field Reserved0

-Reserved.
-Client drivers must not read or write this value.

 ### -field FragmentCount

 The number of [**NET_FRAGMENT**](../fragment/ns-fragment-_net_fragment.md) structures that belong to this packet.